-If Mr D clears some of the old debts and then wants to rebuild their deposit, the best way would be by regular monthly saving into a Lifetime ISA if you are aged 18-39 and this will be the first property you buy.
+If Mr D clears some of the old debts and then wants to rebuild their deposit, the best way would be by regular monthly saving into a Lifetime ISA.
+You can have one if you are aged 18-39 and this will be the first property you buy.
 MSE has a good guide to LISAs.

 - the defaults are getting older;